DataSurgeon-ds/ds-winreg-plugin/README.md

-# Welcome to ds-test-plugin
+# Welcome to ds-winreg-plugin
-A guide to show you how to manage and create plugins for DataSurgeon
+a DataSurgeon extension for extracting Windows registry paths from text.
+This README also includes a quick guide to manage and create plugins.

 ## Jump Right In To Creating
 - [Find Your Plugin File](#find-your-plugin-file)